adrianmejias/veil/README.md

 ## Contributing

-Thank you for considering contributing to Testbench!
+Thank you for considering contributing to Veil!
 You can read the contribution guide [here](.github/CONTRIBUTING.md).

 ## Code of Conduct

 In order to ensure that the community is welcoming to all, please review and abide by the [Code of Conduct](.github/CODE_OF_CONDUCT.md).

+## Security Vulnerabilities

+Please see the [security file](SECURITY.md) for more information.

 ## License

-Testbench is open-sourced software licensed under the [MIT license](LICENSE.md).
+The MIT License (MIT).
+Please see the [license file](LICENSE.md) for more information.